projectara/greybus-spec/source/special.rst

 During the initialization of a Greybus System, after receiving a successful SVC Hello Response from the AP, the SVC shall attempt to exchange a sequence of :ref:`Module Inserted
-<greybus-svc-module-inserted-operation>` Operations with the AP.
+<svc-module-inserted>` Operations with the AP.

+.. _svc-dme-peer-get:

 Greybus SVC DME Peer Get Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^